jasongedev/robot-teleop/README.md

 ## Future goals

 * Implement a 3D Pose Estimation model trained on RGBD input for improved accuracy.
-Depth sensors are becoming ubiquitous, every new iPhone has one.
+Depth sensors are now ubiquitous, every new iPhone has one.
-* Implement a 3D Hand Pose Estimation model for precise control of end-effectors and to increase degrees of freedom from 4 to 6 per arm.
+* Implement a 3D Hand Pose Estimation model to enable precise control of end-effectors as well as increasing degrees of freedom from 4 to 6 per arm.
-* Abstract custom_joint_mover to work universally with any robot that has a MoveIt! configuration by parameterizing joint_names from the yaml file
+* Abstract custom_joint_mover to work universally with any robot that has a MoveIt! configuration by parameterizing joint names from the .yaml file